opbi/ncm/README.md

 `ncm` is built to look after the whole lifecycle of a package (component or app) systematically from creation to development, maintainance and deprecation.
 We want to make it very easy to create and maintain a production-grade packages.
 It is built and released following [@opbi/principles](https://github.com/opbi/opbi#principles).

-### Prerequisite
+### Glossary

-#### Access Tokens

-#### Glossary
+#### Component

-We use `component` to refer to a complete codebase unit that serves a specific function in a micro-service system, which could be in the type of [app, service, job, package, etc.] and cover the scope of project management, code repo, published/deployed entity and all related service resources.
+We use `component` to refer to a complete codebase unit that serves a specific function in a micro-service system, which could be in the type of [app, service, job, package, etc.].
 For more details, please refer to [@opbi/glossary](https://github.com/opbi/opbi#glossary).

 ### How to Use